Growing and Maintaining Raspberries for Big Crops

 • Feed with general purpose granular fertiliser like Growmore in spring and mulch with well-rotted farmyard manure.

 • Grow Raspberries from bare-root plants in the autumn.
-Here are some of the varieties available from Thompson Morgan.
+You can buy several red raspberry varieties mail order from Thompson & Morgan

 • Glen Moy – spine free canes, heavy crops in early summer